You must inform HMRC when importing supplies into the UK as there are rules to pay import VAT depending on the VAT treatment of the taxable supplies.

 i.
 Firstly, Acquisition Tax will refer to goods imported from an EU country, therefore, when creating these bills, you must select Goods from EU Supplier in the VAT treatment field with a 0% (zero rate) VAT rate.

 Consequently, when running a VAT return, the bill will appear in Boxes 2, 4, 7 and 9 with the total VAT at the same rate that you would have paid if you had bought them from a UK supplier.

 ii.
 In contrast, the Reverse Charge rule will only apply to services imported from overseas suppliers with the exception of the Place of Supply rule.
 Where this applies, you act as if you’re both the supplier and the customer.
 You charge yourself the VAT and then you also claim it back.

-When raising a bill in Purchases > Bills > Create Bill, you must select Services from/outside EU Supplier in the VAT treatment field with a 0% (zero rate) VAT rate.
+When raising a bill in Purchases > Bills > Create Bill, you must select Services from EU Supplier/ Supplier Outside the EU in the VAT treatment field with a 0% (zero rate) VAT rate.

 Consequently, when running a VAT return, the bill will appear in Boxes 1, 4, 6 and 7 with the total VAT of 0.